How to Make Your First $1,000 Through Freelancing

 Tweet to let Laurence and me know if you’re up for the $1k challenge!

-What you’ve just read is a basic guide on how to start a website business and earn $1,000 through freelancing.
+What you’ve just read is a basic guide on how to start a business creating websites for money and earn $1,000 through freelancing.
 If you’d like to learn more advanced strategies like:

 • Freelancing fundamentals